helios-yamet/Fitness-Station/README.md

 * Does the design meet user expectations?

-   * The design will be aim to meet user expectations by strategically placing fitness station logo and signature colourways which users identify the fitness station brand by.
+   * The design will be aim to meet user expectations by strategically placing fitness station logo and signature colourways which users can identify the fitness station brand In additon there users can contact the gym directly and read about gym.

 - 4 __Layout Level__

  * For each page I asked the below questions:

  * Does the prototype meet the required functionality and information architecture requirements?

+    * With thorough testing, the function aspects of each feature satisfied requiremnts

   * Are content blocks conveniently located?

+     * Content blocks are nicely displayed a convenient manner

   * Is the system convenient for users?